-The Board shall retain the option to seek shareholder approval after material terms are agreed upon.
+The Board shall retain the option to seek shareholder approval at an annual meeting after material terms are agreed upon.

-Generous performance-based pay can be okay but shareholder ratification of "golden parachute" severance packages with a total cost exceeding 2.99 times base salary plus target bonus better aligns management pay with shareholder interests.
+Generous performance-based pay can sometimes be justified but shareholder ratification of golden parachutes better aligns management pay with shareholder interests.